marcopaganini/snip/README.md

     SNIP_BIND_FIND='"\C-x\C-r"'

     # bat (aka batcat) theme.
 If you have batcat installed, snip will
-    # automatically use it to syntax highlight the snippets in the fzf preview
+    # automatically use it to syntax highlight the snippets in the FZF preview
     # window.
 You can override the theme using the setting below.To see all
     # available themes, run `cat --list-themes` (or `batcat --list-themes`
     # in some distributions.)

     BAT_THEME="gruvbox-dark"

     The lines above show the default keybindings to add and run commands.